-Seyboro Cyclists was formed in 1985 by a group of five or six men, including current president Rick Sessions.
+Seyboro Cyclists was formed in 1985 by a group of five or six men.
 With the help of a new bike shop in Goldsboro, “Bicycle World”, word of the new club quickly spread.

 The Seyboro name came about because many of the original members were stationed at Seymour Johnson Air Force Base, while the others lived or worked in Goldsboro.

 A few weeks later, Seyboro Cyclists had their first group ride, meeting at “Bicycle World” on Ash Street.
 About a dozen members headed west on Ash Street towards Cherry Hospital and Stevens Mill Road.